Symmetries of equivariant Khovanov-Rozansky homology: Link homology, definition and invariance

 \subsection{Unframed invariance}

 The result of the previous subsection shows that the $\sll_2$-enriched link homology is naturally a framed invariant of oriented links.
-However, one can introduce framing corrections in order to force the usual Reidmeister I move to hold.
-We will adopt the following framing number convention, which is locally determined by the rules
+However, one can introduce framing corrections to balance out the twists in Proposition \ref{prop:framed-RI}.